 Women Maintain Your Sense Of Self.
-As little girls, we are socialized to be the “good little girl” in that we are supposed to follow what our parents and society tell us to do.
-We have our own stories that we take with us into adulthood.
+As little girls, we are socialized to be the “good little girl” in that we’re supposed to follow what our parents and this Patriarchy society tell us to do.
 This is what I heard while growing up in my family.
 “You could be anything you want to be when you grow up,” “You are just as good as anyone else.”
-As a licensed Marriage Counselor and Family Therapist, I treat individuals with their own stories about their upbringing and how it affects their relationships.
+As a licensed Marriage Counselor and Family Therapist, I know we have our own stories that we take with us into adulthood.
+I help individuals understand their stories about their upbringing and how it affects their relationships.
 Women, in particular, come in with symptoms of depression and anxiety as they seem to have happy lives, yet are not happy.
-The American Dream seems to be women staying home raising their children while their husbands go off to work bringing home the paycheck.
+Some of these stories include what was once The American Dream where women are “stay at home moms” (SAHM) working in the home while husbands work outside the home bringing in the main source of income.
 While this may appear ideal the majority of women I treat state it really is not.

-I have worked with many women who come into counseling losing their Sense of Self because they lived that same Dream.
-I’m not criticizing “stay at home moms.”
+I work with many women who come into counseling losing their Sense of Self because they live that same dream.
+I’m not judging or criticizing “stay at home moms.”
 They are great at what they do.
-I just don’t think it really pays off that well financially, emotionally or psychologically.
+I just don’t think it pays off that well financially, emotionally or psychologically.
 I don’t think it ever did.
-When push comes to shove having your own financial resources is powerful and empowering.
+When push comes to shove having your own financial resources is empowering.
 I have come to the conclusion that women who go to college should utilize what they studied and make some kind of financial contribution to the household.
 Especially those who have received higher education and post-graduate degrees.
-Why in heavens name invest time and money in becoming a doctor, lawyer, scientist, etc., only to become dependent on your husband.
+Why in heavens name invest time and money in becoming a doctor, lawyer, scientist, etc., only to become financially dependent on your husband?
 Under ideal circumstances, we trust our husbands will always be there for us and never betray us with any kind of infidelity, including financial infidelity.
 But life isn’t ideal now, is it?!

-As a Marriage Counselor, I have seen too many women become dependent on their husbands and have regretted it despite the wonderful beginning of their relationships.
-As the Honeymoon Stage ends we all continue to survive the Conflict Resolutions Stage, where life gets challenging and isn’t always nice.
+As a Marriage Counselor, I have seen too many women dependent on their husbands and have regretted it in looking at the big picture.
+As the Honeymoon Stage ends we all continue to survive the Conflict Resolution Stage, where life gets challenging and isn’t always nice.
 Having your own financial resources keeps things in perspective.
 If you are in an abusive relationship having the resources needed to leave can be freeing.
 Being Co-dependent in a relationship where you don’t have access to your own money can be scary and gives you a feeling of helplessness.

 Money isn’t the only thing that is important.
 Having a support system where you have friends and people you trust keeps you more objective to know what kind of reality you are living.
 Hobbies and your own personal activities keep you differentiated from your partner and the rest of the family so you foster the “Individual” within the wife, mother, sister, professional, caretaker, etc. and keeps you interesting.
 When you have a Sense of Self you not only have your husband’s respect you have yours.